Posts

 Brief Thoughts on China (v1.0)

 This is a speculative essay and not a factual essay.
 It projects into the future and explores some potential scenarios.
-I live in Hawaii.
-The US projects power in the Pacific from Hawaii and Guam.
-If there is a war with China or North Korea, Hawaii is a prime target.
+I live in Hawaii .
+The US projects power in the Pacific from Hawaii and Guam .
+If there is a war with China or North Korea , Hawaii is a prime target.
 So, this is obviously of concern to me.
 I will focus on China here.
 These days, my interest in China is only as a source of threat to Hawaii.
-I had written some narrow essays on Israel and Ukraine.
+BACKGROUND ON OTHER INTERNATIONAL TOPICS: I had written some narrow essays on Israel and Ukraine .
 I had not really written an essay on the larger geopolitical landscape.
 However, I briefly touched on it in one essay.
-Here it is: https://jaykasi.blogspot.com/2024/06/the-five-key-challenges-for-us-in-future.html I also wrote about the rule based world order.
-The two essays on globalism adds to that.
-Here is the essay on rule based world order: https://jaykasi.blogspot.com/2024/06/power-in-us-and-renewables.html Here is the Israel essay: https://jaykasi.blogspot.com/2024/08/my-views-on-context-of-israel-hamas-war.html ...
+Here it is: https://jaykasi.blogspot.com/2024/06/the-five-key-challenges-for-us-in-future.html I also wrote about the rule based world order .
+Here is the essay on rule based world order: https://jaykasi.blogspot.com/2022/03/the-rule-based-world-order.html Here is the Israel essay: https://jaykasi.blogspot.com/2024/08/my-views-on-context-of-israel-hamas-w...

 My views on the context of the Israel-Hamas War. (v1.1)